core-coin/go-core/README.md

 ### Full node on the main CORE network

 By far the most common scenario is people wanting to simply interact with the CORE network: create accounts; transfer funds; deploy and interact with contracts.
-For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network.
+For this particular use case, the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network.
 To do so:

 ```shell
 $ gocore console